 On Saturday though, it’s all about being cool at the pool.
 It’s been a few weeks since the lockdown restrictions have been eased so swimming, drinking wine, lounging around in the hot weather all feels incredible.
 But make no mistake, Stellenbosch is HOT and you WILL burn – so be sure to bring your sunblock and sandals to avoid the warm wooden deck.

-A unique and beautiful wedding venue is actually a dream venue for any occasion due to the on-site accommodation, pool house and on-site restaurant (breakfasts and lunches only).
+While Brennaisance is primarily a unique wedding venue, it’s actually a perfect location for any other occasion due to the on-site accommodation, pool house and on-site restaurant (breakfasts and lunches only).
 The food is excellent and would make a lovely gathering for smaller events too.

 A few things to note:

 - Each bedroom has air conditioning for those needing to sleep well.